 What you see here, what you hear here, what is said here, stays here!
-There shall be no gossip, detailing children’s or adult’s behavior or passing on confidential information of any kind.
+There shall be no gossip, detailing children or adult behavior or passing on confidential information of any kind.
 You may discuss parents or children with the Director or with your classroom teacher for the purpose of gaining understanding of behavior or to question a practice.

+SOCIAL MEDIA

+Staff are not allowed to post pictures of the children on their social media page or make any comments about them, their families or staff.
+Please do not post any negative statements or opinions about the Center on social media.
+Our Center is on Facebook.
+You may post pictures of the kids, activities, etc. as long as parents have signed and given the Center the required Photo Permission Form.
+The signed form is kept on file in the office and in their Portfolio in your room.
+You must get permission to post and must show another staff member the language/written expression you are wishing to post with the picture for spelling and grammar accuracy.
+Also, please delete any photos from your phone once you post them on our Facebook page.
+This is to continue confidentiality of the kids should someone compromise your phone.

 REPORTING CHILD ABUSE

 We are mandated advocates for children!
-The State of Wisconsin requires professionals who work with children to report suspected abuse or neglect.
-Abuse or neglect is reported to the Vilas County Social Services Department.
-Any employee who suspects a child is being abused or neglected should voice their concerns to the Director so we help in observing the child.
+The State of Wisconsin requires professionals who work with children to report suspected abuse or neglect immediately.
+Abuse or neglect is reported to the Vilas County Social Services Department (715-479-3668) or local law enforcement (911).
+Any employee who suspects a child is being abused or neglected should voice their concerns to the Director and/or call Social Services immediately.

 POSTING NOTICES